milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

           newPoints = newPoint : oldPoints
       Control.Monad.State.put $ s{values = Map.insert name newPoints (values s)}
 ```
-I think what `getMetricType name` does is quite self explanatory (it checks if `name` is an existing metric and returns it's type if so).
+The purpose of the used helper function `getMetricType name` is quite self explanatory - it checks if `name` is an existing metric and returns it's type if so.

-What I would again like to point out though is how we don't have to check whether it returns an error since the potential error is encoded in our monad stack `DBMonad`, similarly to how we might be able to use the `?` operator in rust. \
+What I would like to point out here, is how we don't have to check whether it returns an error since the potential error is encoded in our monad stack `DBMonad`, similarly to how we might be able to use the `?` operator in rust.

-`validateType` then checks if the value of our new data type is compatible with the respective metric's type.
+The other helper function `validateType` checks if the value of our new data type is compatible with the respective metric's type and might also generate a fitting error, if not.

-In addition, there are also two other functions which I will not show here, but they are implemented quite similarly:
+In addition to `addDataPoint`, there are also two other functions which I will not show here, but they are implemented in a similar manner:
 * `addMetric` - to define new metrics.
 This one might produce an error if a metric already exists.
 * `deleteMetric` - to delete metrics.
-It will produce an error if the given metric does not exist, since I think some kind of idempotent deletion, if desired, should be "opt in" at a higher level.
+It will produce an error if the given metric does not exist, since some kind of idempotent deletion, if desired, should probably be "opt in" at a higher level.

 ## Handling user input
 We want to support user interaction.
 For now through a little cli tool.